Updated for 2022

 - Marital Property Ownership – Where you lived prior to moving to Virginia could have very different state laws relating to marital property ownership.
 As an example, if your will was executed in a community property state, and you move to an equitable distribution state (or vice-versa), you may need to change your will.
 Virginia is an equitable distribution state, rather than a community property state.

 - Taxes – State inheritance taxes and estate taxes differ greatly from state to state.

 - Probate – The manner in which your will is admitted into probate is different from one state to the next.
 This means that even if your will is valid in your prior state of residence, your beneficiaries may have to comply with Virginia laws as far as the probate process is concerned.
 The will may even be probated in the circuit court in the county or city where you lived at the time of death.
 At times, your probate process is tougher if the will did not have a self-proving affidavit.
 So, while not necessarily invalid, probate can be a more difficult process without a self-proving affidavit.

 - Property Management – The property management options for minor beneficiaries can vary from one state to the next.

 - Holographic Wills – Holographic or hand-written wills are valid in a few states, but not all (holographic wills are valid in Virginia only if two people can later validate your signature on the will).

-As with most states, if you die without a will, the distribution of your estate becomes problematic—to say the least.
+As with most states, if intestacy (dying without a will) occurs, the distribution of your estate becomes problematic—to say the least.
 However, the intestate laws for those who die without a will do vary from state to state.
 This means how the state of Virginia chooses to distribute your estate could be significantly different from how your prior state might distribute your assets absent a will.

 What are the Requirements for a Virginia Will?